GolfRider/Good-Links/README.md

      g.
 Going to buffet,shopping mall often results in decision-fatigue
      h.
 Zuckerberg,Jobs often wear/wore the same attire for their day job, because they don't want to spend their mental energy on it.
      i.
-It can affect our productivity, and can impact us emotiionally,so we should be VERY mindful of that.
+It can affect our productivity, and can impact us emotionally,so we should be VERY mindful of that.